stackbit-projects/megan-mccan-69a34/content/pages/contact.md

     background_color: none
   - type: form_section
     content: >
-      ## I'd love to hear from you
+      ## Treatment Enquiries

-      If you would like to find out more about the treatments that I offer of leave me a testimonial please get in touch through this form.
+      If you would like more information about my treatments and pricing, please contact me using this form.

-      ### Response
+      ## Testimonials

-      I aim to respond to all queries within 48 business hours, however sometimes this may not be possible due to holidays.
+      If you would like to submit a testimonial to be features on my website / social pages please use this form.

-      ### Terms
+      ## Response Time

-      If at any point you'd like to cancel our project, you are required to provide a 30-day written notice, after which I will transfer all of your assets to you so you can use them anytime.
+      I aim to respond to all queries within 48 business hours, however during busy periods and holidays this may not always be possible.
     content_align: left
     form_position: left
     form_width: fifty